Radio Physical Layer [Under GSM]

 SACCH consists of a "known" slot(s) that are "associated" to SDCCH or TCH.
 SACCH is used for signaling when SDCCH or TCH is already present (e.g. signal measurement related messaging).
 FACCH is not a separate physical channel but rather slots are stolen from TCH for FACCH (with the help of "stealing flag" bit of L1 header)

 There is another concept specific to mobiles is "timing advance" (TA).
 The distance of mobile from BTS differ among mobiles.
-When MS is transmitting in UL, it should a little time before to take care of distance between MS and BTS.
+When MS is transmitting in UL, it should transmit in advance (in time) to take care of distance between MS and BTS.
 So the name timing "advance".
 TA is calculated by BTS and informed to MS. Obvious question would be: how BTS knows the distance to MS ?
 This is done intelligently: when MS want to request an access (say for location update), it would send a "small request" in common paging channel.
 The request is so small in terms of bits that even if MS is at longest distance from BTS, the request will be received at BTS within the same time slot.
 Now based on difference between time at which request received and start of time slot, BTS can calculate the delay that distance to MS caused.
 Refer the diagram below.
 This time should be twice the delay (as MS will receive after TA delay and response takes TA delay).
 One more thing that can be deduced here is area that BTS can serve is limited by width of time slot.
 For GSM, this is 35km.

 Timing advance is informed to MS via Layer 1 header over SACCH (signaling messages).